-8.5.1 SURFACE WATER DRAINAGE
+8.5.1.
+SURFACE WATER DRAINAGE

-8.5.1.1 In July 2014 Thaxted experienced a major flooding event.
+8.5.1.1.
+In July 2014 Thaxted experienced a major flooding event.
 This was not the first occurrence but it was probably the most serious and remains freshest in people's memory.
 A significant number of properties were rendered uninhabitable.

-8.5.1.2 Essex County Council produced a Flood Investigation Report in July 2015 which stated that the immediate cause was the exceptional rainfall that occurred on that day.
+8.5.1.2.
+Essex County Council produced a Flood Investigation Report which stated that the immediate cause was the exceptional rainfall that occurred on that day.
 It did however, indicate how susceptible Thaxted was to flooding with several water-courses that feed into the River Chelmer, merging in the village.
 The problem has been exacerbated by the fact that large sections of the flow have been culverted.
 There are significant areas of the village where the flood risk is estimated at one year in 30.
-A copy of the Flood Investigation Report is included in the evidence base documents on the Thaxted Neighbourhood Plan website: www.thaxtednp.com.

-8.5.1.3 The report does not offer detailed solutions but does highlight the areas most at risk and where flooding occurred previously.
+8.5.1.3.
+The report does not offer detailed solutions but does highlight the areas most at risk and where flooding occurred previously.
 It is essential that any future development has regard to the flood risk both in terms of the risk to the new buildings constructed but also, and perhaps most importantly, the impact that the development would have in terms of exacerbating or alleviating the risk elsewhere.